hardyoyo/RodmanPottingerCookbook/recipes/Cornbread.md

 ---

-Preheat oven to 400°F. In a small bowl, combine milk, flaxseeds, oil and maple syrup.
+Preheat oven to 400°F. In a small bowl, combine soy milk, flaxseeds, oil and maple syrup.
 In a medium bowl combine flour, cornmeal, salt, and baking powder.
 Add liquid mixture to flour mixture and combine thoroughly with minimal mixing (a wooden spoon would be great for this).
-If you're using gluten-free flour, you may need to add about 1/2 C more milk at this point, if the batter seems very thick (nearly impossible to mix).
+Spelt flour and gluten-free flour are both very thirsty — you may need to add more soy milk or water (about 1/2 C) at this point, if the batter seems very thick (nearly impossible to mix).
 You're aiming for something closer to cake batter, not biscotti.
 Pour the batter into an oiled 8 inch square pan.
 Bake for 30 minutes or until cornbread pulls away from the sides, and a dent made by a finger in the center of the loaf recovers its shape--but you probably won't need to do that test, we never do, don't poke your bread if you don't have to.